goochjs/goochjs.github.io/_posts/2019-05-19-yorkshire-dales.md

 We drove up on the Thursday morning in order to fit in a circular route around Malham.
 We then drove to Horton-in-Ribblesdale to leave the cars at the station and took the train to Kirkby Stephen, where we stayed the night.
 In the morning, a minibus taxi dropped us a few miles west at the start of the walk.
 We then walked back to Horton, passing through on the last day in order to loop over Pen-y-ghent.

 It was a great time of year to go to the Dales.
-Throughout the whole walk, it seemed we were permanently accompanied by Skylarks when out on the hills or surrounded by wild garlic when in amongst trees.
+Throughout the whole walk, it seemed we were permanently accompanied by skylarks when out on the hills or surrounded by wild garlic when in amongst trees.

 - *Day 1*: circular walk around Malham, including Gordale Scar and the Tarn
 - *Day 2*: Howgill Fells, Sedbergh and Dent